marlonecobos/nichevol/README.md

 ### Packages needed for data management

 The following packages are needed for specific tasks.
-They are used internally by **nichevol** but parts of these code will require them.
+They are used internally by **nichevol**, but parts of these code will require them.
 Notice that **nichevol** is already loaded but these other packages need to be loaded separately.